kunhwiko/kunhwiko/README.md

 ### Hi there 👋
 -----

-I'm Kun Hwi, and I am an incoming software engineer at C3.ai.
-I'll be on the cloud infrastructure team, working to create a scalable and fault tolerant platform to support applications for energy management, fraud detection, early disease detection, and predictive maintenance.
+I'm Kun Hwi, and I am a software engineer at C3.ai on the Cloud Infrastructure Team.
+I'm working to create a scalable platform that provides businesses and data scientists with a low-code solution so they can think more about energy management, fraud detection, health monitoring, and predictive maintenance.

-I personally have a lot of interest in software infrastructures, cloud services, and security.
+I personally have a lot of interest in distributed systems and cloud services.
 Here on my GitHub, I openly share topics in systems design, various algorithms, and fundamentals in computer science.
 You can also view some of my personal projects I've done in the past.

 <br />